primeroIMS/primero/docker/README.md

 Dependencies: envsubst and bash

 The sub.sh script performs substitutions on configuration files during runtime container creation.
-We are primarily using this for the NGINX container creation.
+Pass sub.sh a folder path and it will search for templated files recursively.

 The container looks through the specified folder for any files ending in `.template`.
 It looks for any shell style variables: `$HOST` or `${HOST}` and